Raj of Sarawak: Relationship to Brunei

-HEICS Phlegethon, HMS Spiteful and then moved up to the river on 8 July where they were fired on from every position with slight damage.
-Mahkota and the Sultan retreated upriver while most of the population fled upon their arrival at Brunei's capital, leaving the brother of the Sultan's son, Pengiran Muhammad, who was badly wounded and Pengiran Mumin, an opponent of the Sultan's son who despised the decision of his royal family to be involved in conflict with the British.
-The British destroyed the town forts and invited the population to return with no harm to be done to them while the Sultan remained hiding in the jungle.
+On 8 July, HEICS Phlegethon, HMS Spiteful and moved upriver, where they were fired on from every position with slight damage.
+Mahkota and the Sultan retreated upriver while most of the population fled upon their arrival at Brunei's capital, leaving the brother of the Sultan's son, Pengiran Muhammad, who was badly wounded, and Pengiran Mumin, an opponent of the Sultan's son who despised his royal family's decision to be involved in conflict with the British.
+The British destroyed the town forts and invited the population to return with no harm to be done to them while the Sultan hid in the jungle.
 Another expedition was sent to the interior but failed to find the Sultan.
 Brooke remained in Brunei with Captain Rodney Mundy and along with the Phlegethon and HMS Hazard while the main expedition continued their mission to suppress piracy in northern Borneo.